Adi-1025/One_click_magic/README.md

 Lightweight & Easy to Use – No extra software required; works on any Windows system with minimal setup.

 Made by: Aditya Dutta
-This project provides a simple yet effective solution for improving web browsing efficiency.
-Let me know if you need any modifications! 😊
+This project provides a simple yet effective solution for improving web browsing efficiency. 😊